mishatofc/mishatofc/AboutMe.md

 Novice Front End Developer
 --------------------------

-Been learning to code and build sites from just a year.
-Not yet super highly skilled, but developing up myself day to day.
+Been learning to code and building sites from just a year.
+Not yet highly skilled, but developing up myself day to day.

 * 🌍  I'm based in Bangladesh
 * 🖥️  See my portfolio at [Personal site](http://mishatofc.web.app)